Treating tendinitis and torn tendons and ligaments

 - Lifestyle changes to prevent overuse injuries and speed-up tendon healing

 - BPC-157: BPC 157 is a synthetic peptide derived from the peptide that is found in human digestive juices.
 It was developed for its healing and cell-protective effects.
-BPC-157 accelerates healing in muscles, tendons, and ligaments.
+BPC-157 accelerates healing in muscles, tendons, and ligaments in animal studies.

 When do you need surgery?